Intelligence

 Substrate-native inference.
 Tested.
 Working.
 Scaling.*

-Alpenglow's inference is built on the same proprietary substrate that makes the rest of the platform work — the same primitive that gives us deterministic memory recall and anonymized federation.
-Memory, federation, and inference aren't three separate systems bolted together; they're three operations on one underlying mathematical foundation.
+Alpenglow's inference is built on the same proprietary substrate that makes the rest of the platform work — the same primitive that gives us deterministic memory recall, anonymized federation, and verified code synthesis.
+They aren't separate systems bolted together; they're operations on one underlying mathematical foundation.

 That architectural unification is the breakthrough.
 It's also what we're keeping deliberately off public materials.
 The capability is the claim.
 The implementation is patent-protected and not for marketing.